offthedial/site/src/pages/idtga/rules.md

 ### Players are not eligible if they have any one of the conditions below
 - The player is banned from Off the Dial's Discord server or services
-- The player is banned from Nintendo Online, Discord or smash.gg
+- The player is banned from Nintendo Online, Discord or start.gg
 - Player is on the banned list of the [Splatoon Code of Conduct](https://docs.google.com/document/d/1-6qlRDNnNSId2U1vve1x9CisJKybtFka69TURVW8qqA/edit?usp=drivesdk).
 - Player is a dropout of the previous season of the tournament.